atorres757/elk-on-docker/README.md

 The kibana UI can be accessed at ```http://localhost:5601/```

 ## /logstash
-Update Dockerfile with connection information for Salesforce and Elasticsearch output.
 This container uses the shared network and links to to the elastic container.